benprano/End-to-End-Imputation-and-Prediction-via-Adaptive-Frequency-Learning-in-Irregular-Time-Series/README.md

 DyFAIP (Dynamic Frequency-Aware Network for Imputation and Prediction), a novel deep dynamic memory neural network framework that jointly optimizes missing data imputation and downstream prediction in an end-to-end manner.

-1*) How to run the script to extract helpers from the main tables:
+1*) How to run the script on Beijing Air Quality Multi-Site dataset:

-    -table : Different tables
-    -output_path : File to save subject's data
+    -Unzipp the dataset from the data folder -output_path : File to save subject's data

 python subjects_features_extractor.py -table "OUTPUTEVENTS,LABEVENTS,CHARTEVENTS,INPUTEVENTS_CV,INPUTEVENTS_MV" -output_path "NEW_FILE"